theverant/Hysteresis-I/spatial-weighting-milestone.md

 - Resistance dynamics against central gravitational pull
 - Multi-scale territorial awareness

 The tentacles have learned to remember space.
-Now they must learn to *move through* it with greater sophistication.
+Now they must learn to *move through* it influenced by environmental coupling.

 ---